 Gato, the Graph Animation Toolbox http://gato.sf.net by Alexander Schliep and Winfried Hochstaettler, is a LGPL-licensed Python application which animates algorithms on graphs.
-It uses Tkinter and runs on Unix, MacOS X, Linux and Windows.
+It uses Tkinter and runs on Unix, MacOS, Linux and Windows.

 It is primarily a teaching tool, but can also be useful in research on algorithm design and engineering, for example by demonstrating effects of heuristics.

-Gato and CATBox has been used in university classrooms for several years by us and colleagues on several continents at the undergraduate and graduate level.
-Winfried Hochstaettler is a professor in mathematics at the FernUniversitaet Hagen, Germany and Alexander Schliep is an associate professor in computer science and quantitative biology at Rutgers University.
+Gato and CATBox have been used in university classrooms for several years by us and colleagues on several continents at the undergraduate and graduate level.
+Winfried Hochstaettler is a professor in mathematics at the FernUniversitaet Hagen, Germany and Alexander Schliep is an associate professor in computer science at Gothenburg University, Sweden.

 Gato is Copyright (C) 2016-2020 Alexander Schliep, Copyright 1998-2015, Alexander Schliep and Winfried Hochstaettler, and Copyright 1998-2001 ZAIK/ZPR, Universitaet zu Koeln, Germany.